 First, you want to keep the meat in the fridge.
 As I’ve mentioned above, slow thawing is much better than rapid thawing.

 Secondly, you still need to prevent the meat from drying out.
-Inside the fridge, this is a big risk.
+Inside the fridge, this is a considerable risk.
 So, as you are thawing the meat, make sure to keep it covered.
 Either use plastic wrap or keep it inside an airtight container.

 To speed up the thawing process (quicker than thawing meat inside the fridge), you can place the still-frozen meat inside an airtight container or resealable bag.
 Then, submerge it in cold water at room temperature.